elinor-oren/CASA0022-Scents-of-Connection/README.md

-# Scents of Connection
+# Exploring Mindfulness, Olfaction, and Interpersonal Neural Synchronization (INS)
-This research project explores the intersection of mindfulness, olfaction, and interpersonal neural synchronization (INS) using an adapted EEG headset and a custom-built diffuser device.
-This repository contains the code, designs, and data necessary to reproduce the study.
+The Scents of Connection project aims to explore how olfactory stimuli can enhance mindfulness practices and foster interpersonal neural synchronization (INS).
+By integrating an EEG headset with a tabletop diffuser, the device releases a scent when users achieve a heightened meditative state, either individually or in pairs.
+This repository provides the materials needed to build the device, run the experiments, and analyze the data.

 <img width="340" alt="image" src="https://github.com/user-attachments/assets/05eb9e95-22e4-46cc-80e3-f44aa842a445">
 <img width="270" alt="image" src="https://github.com/user-attachments/assets/93e50bf4-4f4c-4227-a463-79ce3e7627f7">